-If a student is not satisfied with the Subcommittee's recommendation, the student may request formal review by the full Curriculum, and Academic Policy and Procedure (CAPP) committee within ten (10) calendar days.
+If a student is not satisfied with the Subcommittee's recommendation, the student may request formal review by the full Committee on Academic Standards within ten (10) calendar days.
 The Committee has the discretion to authorize a change of grade or terminate review of the grade grievance.
 The Committee must issue a decision within thirty (30) calendar days of such a review.
-The decision should be recorded in writing with copies retained to the Curriculum and Academic Policy and Procedure (CAPP) Committee's minutes and student's permanent file.
+The decision should be recorded in writing with copies retained in the Committee on Academic Standards minutes and student's permanent file.